outfox/fennecs/doc/docs/World.md

 ![A fennec leaning casually on a World](/img/fennec-world.png)

 It is possible to have multiple Worlds, each with its own set of Queries and Entities.
-- Entities are unique to a World
+- Entities are unique to (and live their whole lives in) a World
-- Relations can bridge across Worlds (from fennecs 0.6.0+)
+- Relations are World-local: they cannot target Entities of another World (as of fennecs 0.7.0)
 - Component Types are shared between Worlds
-- (this facilitates moving entities between Worlds) (planned fennecs 0.6.5+)
+- (this facilitates moving entities between Worlds) (planned)

 ![World Example: blue circle labeled world filled with fox emojis with many different traits](/img/diagram-world.png) *"A world, populated by Entities with different traits (Components)"*